Last Updated on June 8, 2023 by The Noms

 We were lucky and had a great driver named Hector from Mr. Napa Limo for both of our wine tasting days who has been driving in Wine Country for over 10 years!
 We also went back in 2018 and spent a day wine tasting at some Sonoma County Wineries!

-If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post).
-Don’t miss out on a thing.
-You can find us on Facebook, Instagram, Pinterest and Twitter!
+If you liked this post, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
+You can find us on Facebook, Instagram, and Pinterest!

 Gastronomblog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com